sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982643 - Survival Guide.md

  14: 0x0059 [0x9D] ExtData[1]->WorkLocal[2] = 0x149C[ExtData[1]->WorkLocal[4]] // Read WORD
  15: 0x0061 [0x02] IF !(ExtData[1]->WorkLocal[2] == 4*) GOTO 0x0070
  16: 0x0069 [0x48] [System] [14347*]:
     → "Before you lies a survival guide penned by the Servicemen's Mutual Aid Network.
-It touches on such topics as teleportation and battle records.\u007F1\u0000\u0007"
+It touches on such topics as teleportation and battle records."
  17: 0x006C [0x23] WAIT_FOR_DIALOG_INTERACTION
  18: 0x006D [0x01] GOTO 0x0074
  19: 0x0070 [0x48] [System] [14345*]:
     → "Before you lies a survival guide penned by the Adventurers' Mutual Aid Network.
-It touches on such topics as teleportation and battle records.\u007F1\u0000\u0007"
+It touches on such topics as teleportation and battle records."
  20: 0x0073 [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_0074: